cerebral/cerebral/packages/docs/content/concepts/05_exposing-state.en.md

 This gives you three benefits:

-1. If you give each item a client side id, for example using [uuid](https://www.npmjs.com/package/uuid), you can very easily optimistically add new items without worrying about their place.
+1. If you give each item a client side id, for example using [uuid](https://www.npmjs.com/package/uuid), you can very easily optimistically add new items without worrying about their place in some list.
 They will get a client side id and can always be referenced by that

 2. It will be faster and less code to look up entities when you have an id to reference them with.
 You just point to **items.id2** and you have the item.
 No array search